Im-Rises/particle-simulator-webgl/README.md

 - &#9744; Correct the drag on mobile devices (Use Emscripten to get touch screen events for mobile devices (not working, cannot set up the event listener in the C++ code)
+- &#9744; Add a way to controls the mass of the particles and the gravity

 ---